It’s June 6th 2017 at 6:45am, and I’m waiting at the Gombak LRT.

 Initially, huge aesthetic inspiration came from Stephen Dupont’s Raskols.
 He is one of my favourite photographers.
 Although his project was perhaps a strange precedent for my own, the impactful delivery and the in-your-face integrity of it all was something I found admirable.
 My plan was to take portrait photographs of the most instrumental members in the Temiar resistance against the backdrop of their homelands.
 I wanted them to have free reign to their own presentation with the intention that their own intimate tales be shared.

 It took about 4 hours or so before reaching Gua Musang.
 And then another few hours deeper into the jungle.
 The heat and the sway of the car ride lulled me into slumber and made the day short for me.
 I would sporadically wake to the odd logging truck carrying huge pieces of timber out of the forest.
 Since the blockades have been paused, logging has continued in full force.

 We arrived at a church hall where many of the Indigenous practice Christianity alongside their traditional beliefs.
 The place is called Kampung Parik.
 Many community organisations are held here, and today was no exception.
 Various Temiar from all over the peninsular began to arrive in dribs and drabs.

-There soon ensued a workshop led by Tijah Han Yok Chopil and her husband, Dollah, founders of POASM, an organisation that was also largely formed by Orang Asli, to help protect their identity, heritage and future.
+There soon ensued a workshop led by Tijah Han Yok Chopil and her husband, Dollah, founders of POASM.
+The organisation was also largely formed by Orang Asli, in an effort to help protect their own identity, heritage and future.
 Pak Dollah and Tijah are key activists in the movement.

 The exercises were team building and, like the peaceful and jovial peoples they are, there was much laughter throughout.
 Temiar of all ages participated, showing the strength and solidarity of the cause.
 The fight has now become necessary in the changing face of Malaysia’s landscape.
 They are the guardians of the jungle.